Skip to main content

 • wingo (max.muster+wingo@...)

-• etc..
+• etc.

 • No additional accounts: You don't need to create extra aliases; the tag can be chosen freely.

-E-mail aliases are a powerful tool to organize your inbox. "+" addressing offers great convenience because it requires no additional management while allowing precise filtering.
+Email aliases are a powerful tool to organize your inbox. "+" addressing offers great convenience because it requires no additional management while allowing precise filtering.

 tip

-If you have multiple sipcall accounts and do not want to maintain multiple mail accounts, you can take advantage of "+" addressing.
+If you have multiple sipcall accounts and do not want to maintain multiple email accounts, you can take advantage of "+" addressing.
+For example, with the tag +<phone number>:

 • Login for your 1st account: yourname+0442005000@gmail.com